Regularity at the free boundary for Dirac-harmonic maps from surfaces: Morrey Spaces

 We note the following extension theorem for Sobolev-Morrey spaces:

 \begin{thm} The unit ball $B_1\In \R^m$ is an extension domain for $M_1^{p,\beta}$.
 Given $v\in M_1^{p,\beta}(B_1)$ there exists $\ti{v}\in M_1^{p,\beta}(\R^m)$ such that

 and $v=\tilde{v}$ almost everywhere. \end{thm} We could not find a proof of this theorem, however it follows easily by standard techniques for extension theorems.
 In general it should remain true for any domain $U$ with $\partial U$ as above but $\phi$ must be Lipschitz.
-A useful reference in proving such a theorem is \cite{geisler}.

 We also note that if $\int_{B_1} v = 0$ then where $\Ca^{p,\beta}$ is the Campanato space - see \cite{giaquinta}.